axait/ctimer/README.md

 `
 timer
 `
-is exutable file.
+is executable file.
 So Simply type:
 `./timer`

 Or You can also dirctly use `timer.c`